MarshallEriksen-shaomingyang/ai-higress/README.md

 ## Features

-- OpenAI-compatible API
+- **OpenAI-compatible API**
-  Exposes `/v1/chat/completions` and `/models` so you can reuse existing OpenAI SDKs and tools.
+  Exposes `/v1/chat/completions`, `/v1/responses`, and `/models` so you can reuse existing OpenAI SDKs and tools.

-- Multi-provider routing with logical models
+- **Dynamic Multi-provider Routing**
-  Configure multiple providers via environment variables, map them into logical models stored in Redis, and let the gateway choose the best upstream based on weights and runtime metrics.

-- Cross-provider failover (non-streaming and streaming)
-  - Non-streaming: when the selected provider returns a retryable error (e.g. 429, 5xx) or a transport error, the gateway automatically falls back to the next candidate provider.
-  - Streaming: if an upstream fails before any bytes have been sent, the gateway retries on the next provider; once output has started, a structured SSE error event is sent to the client instead.
-  - Retryable HTTP status codes are configurable per provider via `LLM_PROVIDER_{id}_RETRYABLE_STATUS_CODES`, with sensible defaults for `openai`, `gemini` and `claude/anthropic` (429, 500, 502, 503, 504).

-- Request format adapters
+  - **Logical Models**: Map multiple physical provider models to a single logical model (e.g., "fast-model" -> OpenAI's `gpt-3.5-turbo`, Gemini's `gemini-pro`).
+  - **Zero-Configuration Model Routing**: If a requested model is not explicitly mapped, the gateway automatically discovers which providers support it and creates a dynamic routing group on the fly.
+  - **Weighted & Metrics-based Scheduling**: Distributes traffic based on configured weights and runtime performance metrics.

+- **Cross-provider Failover**
+  Automatically retries requests on a different provider upon retryable errors (e.g., 429, 5xx) for both streaming and non-streaming requests.

+- **Request Format Adapters**
-  Automatically detects and adapts different request shapes, such as Gemini-style `input` lists, into the OpenAI-style `messages` format expected by upstream chat APIs.
+  - Automatically converts different request formats into a unified OpenAI-style `messages` structure.

-- Model list aggregation and caching
+  - Supports Gemini-style `input`, Claude-style requests, and the OpenAI Responses API (`/v1/responses`).
+  - Handles prefixed model names (e.g., `my-provider/some-model`) for simpler routing logic.

+- **Session Stickiness**
+  Binds a conversation (via `X-Session-Id` header) to the first-chosen provider to maintain context in multi-message conversations.

+- **Model List Aggregation & Caching**
   Fetches model lists from all configured providers, normalises them into an OpenAI-style `/models` response and caches them in Redis.

-- Session context storage
+- **Streaming and Non-streaming Support**
+  Detects `stream` in the payload and `Accept: text/event-stream` to support both SSE streaming and plain JSON responses.

+- **Session Context Storage**
   Uses the `X-Session-Id` header to persist request/response snippets into Redis so you can inspect simple conversation history via an HTTP endpoint.

-- Streaming and non-streaming support
-  Detects `stream` in the payload and `Accept: text/event-stream` to support both SSE streaming and plain JSON responses.

-- Flexible configuration
+- **Flexible Configuration**
   Upstream addresses, API keys, Redis URL, provider weights and failover behaviour are all controlled through environment variables.

-- Docker-friendly
+- **Docker-friendly**
   Includes a `docker-compose.yml` that starts the API gateway and Redis with a single command.

 ---